Campsite Maintainer Information

 Upcoming Campsite Work Trips

-Chairback Gap Privy Site Prep
+Baldpate Campsite Privy Site Prep

-We're building new privies at the Chairback Gap and Cloud Pond campsites this summer, and need your help!
-The plan is for the materials to be helicoptered to these sites on one day during the period August 6-11.
-We'll build them after that.
-If the airlift happens before August 10, then we'll start building August 10-11.
-If not, the builds will be pushed to the following two weekends.
-Access involves about 2.5 of miles of hiking with ~1,000 feet of elevation gain and a bushwhack.
+We're building new privies at the Baldpate and Hall Mountain campsites this summer, and need your help!
+The plan is for the materials to be helicoptered to these sites on one day in early August; we'll build them after that.
+Access to either campsite involves about 2.5 of miles of hiking with ~1,700 feet of elevation gain.
 Please join us!
-Those of you involved in past projects can attest to the camaraderie, […]
+Those of you involved in past projects can attest to the camaraderie, satisfaction, and good fun with these projects!